 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents.
-The Company's cash and cash equivalents are held through a large Canadian financial institution.
+Financial instruments that potentially subject the Company to credit risk consist of cash.
+The Company's cash are held through a large Canadian financial institution.
 Management believes the risk of loss to be remote.